 When you sign up for Net10, you have two options — keep your current phone or purchase a new one.
 Net10 sells all the latest models, and you can often score a great deal if you purchase a phone with a plan.
 You can keep your phone number or get a new one — Net10 is all about flexibility.

-Overall, Net10 is a good option if you’re looking for a prepaid phone plan.
+Overall, Net10 is a great phone company if you’re looking for a prepaid phone plan.
 But it’s best suited for people who don’t care about getting the fastest speeds.
 Net10 offers unlimited data, but the amount of high-speed data you’re allowed each month is on the low side.

 Net10 sells a variety of popular phone options for Android and iOS, but most of the latest models don’t qualify for a discount.

-- Get a Blu View 1 for just $29.99 with the purchase of a plan
+- Get a Samsung Galaxy A01 for just $60 with the purchase of a plan

 Customers can choose from a wide range of prepaid phone plans, including a pay-as-you-go option with a carryover benefit.